-North Carolina Museum of Art Park is a 2.2 mile moderately trafficked loop trail located near Raleigh, North Carolina that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from September until May.
+North Carolina Museum of Art Park is a 2.2 mile moderately trafficked loop trail located near Raleigh, North Carolina that features a lake and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash